zoe1337/Glimpse/README.md

 Upstream project's explanation:
 https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it

-I and many other people don't feel that using the long-form name is sufficient to address the concerns people have raised about this software.
-A rebranding exercise that still provides the world with the brilliant features of the GNU Image Manipulation Program without its adoption being stymied by negative perceptions about the ableist/vaguely-sexual "Gimp" name can in our minds only be a good thing!
+In future versions we intend to address other long-standing complaints, particularly around the graphical user interface.

 ## How will the package versions work?
-I intend to mirror the Wilber package version to the upstream version of the GNU Image Manipulation Program that it tracks.
-The first release will therefore be v2.10.12, as that was the latest tagged release when this project started.
+Glimpse will be a hard fork of the GNU Image Manipulation Program based on version 2.10.12, although we will periodically include upstream updates in "batches" in future releases.

+The actual version scheme we will use is still being discussed.

-## How can I keep up to date with Wilber's progress?
+## How can I keep up to date with Glimpse's progress?
 For now, follow [Bobby Moss](https://bobadon.co.uk/@bob) on the fediverse.
 In the near future he will create a proper "project" account for people to follow.
 You can also "star" or "watch" this Github repository to keep up-to-date with code-level changes.

 ## How can I contribute?
-Take a look at the [issues](https://github.com/TreacherousNexus/Wilber/issues) page and see where you can contribute.
-There are definitely gaps in my ([Bobby Moss](https://github.com/TreacherousNexus)'s) knowledge, and the more people fix those things the quicker this product will release.
+Take a look at the [issues](https://github.com/glimpse-editor/Glimpse/issues) page and see where you can contribute.

-Alternatively you can help by spreading the word, adding to the documentation or providing new artwork
+Alternatively you can help by spreading the word, adding to the documentation or providing new artwork.
+Once we have our first release we will also start accepting financial donations to cover the costs of hosting and developing this fork.